-Whenever people ask me how I decided to become a facial plastic surgeon in San Francisco I always think, “Do they want the short or long answer?”
+Whenever people ask me how I decided to become a facial plastic surgeon—and ultimately specialize in dermal fillers and BOTOX® in the San Francisco Bay Area—I always think, “Do they want the short or long answer?”

-The long answer would involve my grandmother who was a second grade school teacher and wife of a high school assistant principal.
-She held education in high regard and encouraged my father, my mother, my aunt, and me to all became doctor’s one day.
+The long answer would involve my grandmother who was a second-grade school teacher and wife of a high school assistant principal.
+She held education in high regard and encouraged my father, my mother, my aunt, and me to all became doctors one day.
 The shorter version (that I usually give) is that medicine has always represented the perfect balance of art and science for me.
 While I have always enjoyed biology and physiology projects, I never saw myself with a career in a laboratory.
-And I still really enjoy movies, museums, and building Lego’s with my son in my free time, but never believed I could support my family drawing or painting professionally.
+And I still really enjoy movies, museums, and building Legos with my son in my free time, but I never believed I could support my family drawing or painting professionally.

 But medicine has always felt just right.
 And within medicine, being a surgeon felt even better.